Nov 21, 2024

 Conference on Global Issues

-The Department of Foreign Languages, Literatures and Cultures organizes a yearly conference on global issues, held in the spring.
+The Department of World Languages and Cultures organizes a yearly conference on global issues, held in the spring.
 The conference brings together scholars and researchers from a variety of disciplines to address and assess specific global issues, issuing a call for papers in the fall on an announced topic.
 Proposals for papers, panels and workshops should be sent to the coordinator.

 Madison Writing Awards